 Use the quote form to compare car and minibus hire quotes at all major destinations in Ireland including:

-Type the name of the airport into the form to get your quote
+Type the name of any airport in Ireland into the form to get your quote.

 A glimpse of the picture postcard harbour at County Cork or of the hills at Connemara and Kerry is enough to make you want to come back to this enchanting country again and again.
 Kilkenny the medieval capital is only an hour and a half away from Dublin and is a favourite spot for tourists.

 Legend has it in County Cork that anyone who kisses the Blarney Stone will be gifted with eloquence and the "gift of the gab".
 No wonder the Irish have such lilting voices and such lovely music.

 Dublin Airport is located around 8 miles to the north of Dublin.
 The bus journey from the airport to the city centre takes around 35-40 minutes.

 There are several hotels located close to Dublin Airport, the closest being the Hotel Radisson Blu and the Hotel Clarion which both provide a shuttle bus service to the airport terminals.

 Car rental companies onsite at Dublin Airport (DUB) include the following:-

 Many of these rental companies provide minibus shuttle bus transfers to local premises.
 If you require airport terminal pick-up Europcar have on-site collection.